deadlydog/deadlydog.github.io/_posts/2023-08-17-How-and-where-to-properly-define-classes-and-enums-in-your-PowerShell-modules.md

   - PowerShell
 ---

-I recently created a PowerShell module that defines classes and enums.
+I recently created a PowerShell script module that defines classes and enums.
 Everything worked fine locally, but broke when I tested the module on a build server.
 This was odd, as the module did not have any dependencies.

-In this post I'll explain what I did, and how to properly define classes and enums in your PowerShell modules to avoid.
+In this post I'll explain what I did, and how to properly define classes and enums in your PowerShell script modules to avoid issues for yourself and consumers of your modules.

 ## TL;DR: Just tell me the proper way to do it

+If you are using PowerShell native classes and enums:

 1. Define your classes and enums directly in the `.psm1` file.
    Do _NOT_ define them in a separate file and include them in the psm1 file via dot-sourcing or any other method.